-Research, Innovation and Impact (RII) supports international efforts at UArizona through international research and scholarly exchange opportunities as well as international development projects.
+Research, Innovation and Impact (RII) supports international efforts at UArizona through supporting proposal development involving international research collaboration and scholar exchange as well as international development projects.

-While distinct, RII’s efforts complement and often extend the work of our colleagues in UA Global.
+While distinct, RII’s efforts complement and often extend the work of our colleagues in Arizona Global.
 For more information on UArizona’s Microcampus and Global Campus initiatives, please visit: https://global.arizona.edu/contact-global.

-Our international research support focuses on enhancing collaboration abroad by identifying funding sources for international research projects, developing strong research strategies for proposals, and exploring resources for scholar exchange to spark and foster further international collaborations.
-If needed, our team can coordinate with the appropriate entities to support the establishment of research partnerships, specifically with institutions of higher education abroad.
+Our international research support focuses on enhancing collaboration abroad by identifying funding sources for international research projects, developing strong strategies for research proposals, and exploring resources to support international scholar exchange to spark and enhance international research collaborations.
+If needed, our team can coordinate with the appropriate UArizona entities to support the establishment of research partnerships, specifically with institutions of higher education abroad.
 We are also the Fulbright Scholar liaisons for campus and support Fulbright activities annually.

-For international research collaboration and scholar exchange, please contact Emily Kotay, Associate, Research Development, email@example.com.
+For international research and scholar exchange, please contact Emily Kotay, Interim Assistant Director, Interational Research, email@example.com.

 Examples of UArizona’s diverse, interdisciplinary offset concepts/topics include:

 - Water Security/Technologies; Arid Land Sustainability, Environment; Climate Change; Environmental Health

 - Food Security

 - Space Situational Awareness/Asset Protection; Astronomy, Observation, Telescopes; Planetary Sciences, Spacecraft, Sensors, Earth Observation